 Earlier in the week, through donations from the schools and Newcomerstown churches, the five boys who attend school here were outfitted with new shoes and clothing at local stores.
 This was through the efforts of Lloyd Miller, principal of the elementary and middle schools.

 Miller "went to bat" for the children to see that they were properly clothed.
 Miller said the bill for the clothing "which was reduced in price by the generous merchants of the village and was paid by the Ministerial Association and several local and area churches."
-Miller added that since the Amore family has moved into another home, the five children promise to be back in school here next Monday morning.

 The fire that destroyed the Amore home the day before Thanksgiving also wiped out about all the furniture and clothing.
 Saved were a bedroom suite, one bed, clothes dryer and television set.